yapjoonsiong/tp/docs/team/yzhedwin.md

         * Enhanced adding of task by automatically updating task deadline when user adds a duplicate task of different deadline.
         * Continued maintenance of the class for dependencies throughout the project.
+    * Testing
+        * Added a way to test output from print functions by using `ByteArrayOutputStream` and `PrintStream` and
+        * verifying the actual and expected outputs.
 * **Contributions to the UG** :
     * Features: Listing module tasks
     * Features: Adding tasks to module